Focusing public attention on emerging privacy and civil liberties issues

 Who Gets Access?

 Social networking sites give their users an easy way to share information about themselves.
 However, many users are quickly finding that the information they intend to share with their friends can all too easily find its way into the hands of the authorities, strangers, the press, and the public at large.
 For example, job recruiters are looking to these sites as well as performing more traditional background checks on potential employees.
-Performing a search using these sites may provide a lot of unedited information about a person.
+Performing a search using these sites may result in retrieving a substantial amount of personally identifiable information about a person.

 Many sites restrict who can join a site, and therefore access a user's information.
+Many Web sites include age stipulations in their terms of use.
 Friendster, for example, requires that all its users be over 16, and this requirement is flagged on the registration form.
-Other Web sites only include age stipulations in their terms of use.
-Facebook requires a user to show that he or she is a member of a given community before adding them to that network of users.
+Facebook and MySpace both require that users by 13 years of age.
+Other Web sites, like LinkedIn and Orkut, require that users be part of a particular, in this case professional, community before they join and users are therefore only accepted by invitation.
+Facebook is now open to anyone who wants to register but still requires a user to show that he or she is a member of a given community before adding them to that network of users.
 However, the ease with which digital information can be copied and distributed means that anyone within the authorized group may still pass the information along to others.
-Other sites are more exclusive in their membership.
-Orkut, for example, requires you to be invited by an existing member before you can join.
+Also, Web sites are routinely sharing user information with third parties for advertising purposes.

-Facebook has a more limited search feature.
-Users must be registered with the site to conduct a search, and can only view the profiles of those in their network, or of those already on their list of contacts.
-Some profiles viewed in this way include cell phone numbers and postal addresses.
-E-mail addresses always appear on Facebook profiles.
-Friendster also restricts searches to members.
+Friendster, the predecessor to Facebook, MySpace, and Google Buzz, also restricts searches to members.
 However, members can view other users' full profiles, whether they are on the member's contact list or not.
 Notably, if the person searched for does not turn up in the Friendster database, the Friendster search engine provides a direct link to a data broker, which offers to search for the person.

 Users who expect their information to be viewed only by people they know may be dismayed to realize how broadly their personal data is disseminated.
 Once it is published online, they retain little control over it.
 While a person's real-world friends may not all have the same level of access to that person's personal information, the hundreds of "friends" on a social networking profile all have the same status, and access to everything posted online.